top of page

 Hangout@Jonker twin-bed room

 The windows of this unit face the road.
-As mentioned above, loud musics from rickshaws and a new pub opposite the hotel have became noise nuisances, not just to Hangout but to all hotels and guest houses in the vicinity.
+As mentioned, loud musics from rickshaws and a new pub opposite the hotel have became noise nuisances, not just to Hangout but to all hotels and guest houses in the vicinity.
 Don't be disheartened yet, ask for windowless units towards the back of the hotel.
 They are pretty quiet and also closer to the lift.

 I never need windows, apart from being able to look outside (unless there are nice views), they are openings for unwanted lights and noises.
 Most people draw the curtains in hotel rooms anyway.